mukkid/pythonomicon/Session1/genesis.md

 I am being assigned!
 ```
 See how we told the computer "Make `x` be the value of `'I am being assigned!'`".
 When used like this, we call `x`, a _Variable_.
 It's called that because the value of `x` is whatever we tell it to be.
 To go even further, there's nothing special about the name `x` in particular.
-We can call our variable `I_poop_this_many_times` (note the underscores) and use it like this:
+We can call our variable `I_poop_this_many_times` if we liked (note the underscores) and use it like this:
 ```python
 I_poop_this_many_times = 4
 print(I_poop_this_many_times)